HawiCaesar/stagehand-example-claudeai/README.md

 # Experimenting: Browser automation with Stagehand
+A Stagehand playground repo.
 With this repo I am using branches.
 The README will include branches trying out various browser automation ideas, the prompt used eventually, and video showing it in action.

 ## The main branch
 The main branch